Spanish Department Faculty Profiles

 - Graduate Certificate: E-Learning and Online Teaching - University of Wisconsin @ Stout

-In addition to teaching, Prof. Tseng enjoys traveling, gardening, spending time with her family and friends, volunteering at her children's school, and dining at ethnic restaurants.
-She breaks the stereotype of a "typical" Spanish teacher by bringing into her lectures her passion and knowledge of both of her heritages: the Hispanic and the Chinese.
+In addition to teaching, Prof. Tseng enjoys traveling, gardening, spending time with her family and friends, volunteering at her children's school and in the community, and dining at ethnic restaurants.
+She breaks the stereotype of a "typical" Spanish instructor by bringing into her lectures her passion and knowledge of both of her heritages: the Hispanic and the Chinese.